 Skip to main content

-Version: 8.5
+Version: 8.6

 User tasks

-A user task is used to model work that needs to be done by a human actor.
-When the process instance arrives at such a user task, a new user task instance is created at Zeebe.
+When the process instance arrives at a user task, a new user task instance is created at Zeebe.
 The process instance stops at this point and waits until the user task instance is completed.
 When the user task instance is completed, the process instance continues.

 user-task